Get in Touch: Dinah and Iain Thompson

 Jack Mytton Way

-We are located close to the Jack Mytton Way – Shropshire’s long distance bridleway which can be walked, cycled or ridden.
-The Jack Mytton Way has a spur into the town with local equestrian centres arranging treks.
+We are located close to the Jack Mytton Way – Shropshire’s long distance bridleway which can be

 The Simon Evans Way, Cleobury Mortimer

 The Simon Evans Way follows the footsteps of a writer and broadcaster who was once the postman in Cleobury Mortimer.
-Seventy years ago Simon Evans who had been gassed and wounded in WWI, was prescribed “a little walking to strengthen my weakened legs and fresh air to strengthen my lungs.”
+Seventy years ago Simon Evans who had been gassed and wounded in WWI, was prescribed “a little walking to strengthen my weakened legs and fresh air to strengthen my lungs".
 He carried the mail 75,000 miles in total around Cleobury Mortimer in the process.
 His books and broadcasts on the wireless captured the charm of the town and in particular of his ‘round’, along the River Rea.
 The Simon Evans Way traces his route and twists and turns along the meanders of the beautiful River Rea to form a figure of eight from the old post office, up and down the valley.

 We are also surrounded by many beautiful National Trust and English Heritage sites; please scroll down the page to read more.